ultrastark/us-mixin/grid/README.md

 `In angular, for exemple, you need to import it in every file where you want to use it`

-`I recommend you to create a shared.scss file that contain every mixin you want to shared`
+`I recommend you to create a shared.scss file that contain every mixin you want to share`

 **`@todo`** [`See the exemple`](https://github.com/rbalet/us-mixin)